Sophie Turner And Joe Jonas Expand Their Furry Family Ahead Of Their Wedding: Meet Their New Pup

 “I’d like to make an announcement.
 Me, my parents and I have adopted my actual brother from the same litter.
 Please welcome my little brother @waldopicassojonas,” read a post on Porky’s Instagram page.

 The announcement included a photo of Porky and Waldo napping on a plane, and the family resemblance is definitely there.
-However, Waldo has a special trait that sets him apart: He has one blue eye and one brown eye.
+However, Waldo has a special trait that sets him apart: he has one blue eye and one brown eye.

 So far, Waldo has only posted one photo on his Instagram account.
 In the image, he and his brother are looking at one another through a window.

-Right now, Porky can boast being the more popular of the two pups with his 114k followers.
-Waldo only has 24.3k followers.
+Right now, Porky can boast being the more popular of the two pups with his 114,000 followers.
+Waldo only has 24,300 followers.
 However, their mom has them both beat with her 7.5 million followers.
-Sophie Turner shared a photo of Pork and Waldo posing like pros to celebrate the siblings’ reunion.
+Sophie Turner shared a photo of Porky and Waldo posing like pros to celebrate the siblings’ reunion.

 Sophie Turner first fell in love with dog breeds that resemble direwolves while working on Game of Thrones.
 As reported by E!
 News, she actually adopted the Mahlek Northern Inuit who played Sansa Stark’s direwolf on the show after poor Lady met the same sad fate as so many other beloved characters on the HBO series.

-Sophie Turner’s puppy love has seemingly rubbed off on Joe Jonas, and she recently revealed that Porky has something in common with his pop star dad: He also sings.
+Sophie Turner’s puppy love has seemingly rubbed off on Joe Jonas, and she recently revealed that Porky has something in common with his pop star dad: he also sings.
 It looks like Porky and Waldo need to get busy practicing a duet to howl at their parents’ wedding.